-The EIS 2017 measured average performance of countries' innovation systems for the year 2016.
-The EIS 2018 measures average performance of countries' innovation systems for the year 2017.
-In theory, as the EIS 2018 uses the same indicators as used in the EIS 2017, one would expect that the results for 2016 in the EIS 2018 should be the same as the results for 2016 in the EIS 2017.
+The EIS 2018 measured average performance of countries' innovation systems for the year 2017.
+The EIS 2019 measures average performance of countries' innovation systems for the year 2018.
+In theory, as the EIS 2019 uses the same indicators as used in the EIS 2018, one would expect that the results for 2017 in the EIS 2019 should be the same as the results for 2017 in the EIS 2018.
 However, results cannot and should not be compared between different EIS reports for, among others, the following reasons:

 - 1. For several indicators, data have been revised in the external sources from which data have been extracted; - 2.
-The time period covered in both reports is different, with the oldest data used in the EIS 2017 no longer being used in the EIS 2018; - 3.
-For some indicators, data have been updated by more than one year; - 4.
-Data transformations have been applied to a different set of indicators.
+The time period covered in both reports is different, with the oldest data used in the EIS 2018 no longer being used in the EIS 2019; - 3.
+Data transformations have been applied to a slightly different set of indicators.